 Howard County District Court to Honor Drug Court Graduates

-(Ellicott City, Md. – May 15, 2007) Howard County District Court’s DUI/Drug Treatment Court will hold its fifth graduation ceremony at 4:30 p.m., Wednesday, May 23, in Courtroom 5 of the District Court Multiservice Building, 3451 Courthouse Drive, Ellicott City.
-The graduation takes place during National Drug Court Month.
+(Ellicott City, MD — December 18, 2007) Howard County District Court’s driving-under-the-influence (DUI)/Drug Treatment Court will hold its sixth graduation ceremony at 4:30 p.m.
+Wednesday, December 19.
+Six graduates will be honored at a ceremony in Courtroom 5 of the District Court Multiservice Building, 3451 Courthouse Drive, Ellicott City.

 Howard County’s program provides intensive treatment, supervision, and comprehensive judicial monitoring to habitual offenders whose crimes are addiction driven.
 The program is a collaboration among the Maryland Judiciary, the Division of Parole and Probation, the State’s Attorney’s Office, the Office of the Public Defender, the county police department, the Howard County Health Department, and substance abuse treatment providers.
 Nationally, drug treatment courts have emerged as a practical, cost-effective alternative to incarceration, and re-arrest rates for drug court graduates are significantly lower than for the general population.

-Members of the media are invited to attend the Howard County drug treatment court graduation.
+(Editor’s Note: Members of the media are invited to attend the Howard County DUI/drug treatment court graduation.
 The use of cameras must be approved in advance, and all persons being photographed must give their consent to be photographed.
-Please contact the Court Information Office at (410) 260-1488 by May 21 if you would like to bring a camera or for more information.
+Please contact the Court Information Office at (410) 260-1488 if you would like to bring a camera or for more information.)